 Conclusion

 A small scale robot prototype was developed to test the feasibility of carrying long deployment arms and inspection sensors to wind turbine blades.
 The study aimed to optimise the payload carrying capability of the robot by using permanent magnet adhesion to attach to the WT tower.
 Based on the numerical finite element method model, it was observed that a 12 mm air gap is needed to remain attached to the tower.
 Finally, an inspection tool up to one kilogram in each arm can be added to inspect the WTB while keeping the climbing robot in stable equilibrium.
-Further study is required to scale up the prototype for the inspection of real WTB’s.
+Further study is required to scale up the prototype for the inspection of real WTB’s which will require much longer arms (up to 6 m) to reach the blades of large offshore wind turbines.

 References